Rome

 When we asked people about industries and career opportunities in Rome, they reponded:

 "Foreigners often find work in Rome in the hospitality industry, such as working as waiters, bartenders, or hotel staff.
 Other popular jobs for foreigners include teaching English, working in retail, and providing tour guide services.
-Additionally, many foreigners find work in the creative industries, such as graphic design, photography, and video production," commented one expat who made the move to Rome.
+Additionally, many foreigners find work in the creative industries, such as graphic design, photography, and video production," wrote one member in Rome.

 What is life like in Rome?